ChiefGyk3D/Long_Weekend_Planner/README.md

 1. Clone this repository or download the `holiday.py` script to your local machine.
 2. Navigate to the directory containing the `holiday.py` script in your terminal.
+3. Install the required Python packages by typing `pip install -r requirements.txt` in the terminal.
-3. Run the script by typing `python3 holiday.py` in the terminal.
+4. Run the script by typing `python3 holiday.py` in the terminal.

 The script will print out the list of holidays from 2023 to 2033, indicating which ones will give you a long weekend.